dukeoflaser/ActiveRecordAssociations/README.md

 end
 ```
 And here is our current database schema.
-Note: The name of the table has an underscore where the class name had an uppercase letter.
+Note: The name of the `power-ups` table has an underscore where the class name had an uppercase letter.
 ```ruby
 ActiveRecord::Schema.define(version: 20160406024221) do